 As mentioned elsewhere on this blog, the East German government had a rocky relationship with musicals.
 The inherent frivolity of the genre clashed mightily with the government’s philosophy that every film should promote good socialist values.
 At the same time, musicals were popular with the public in the fifties on both sides of the Iron … Continue reading New Year’s Eve Punch

 In 1975, director/screenwriter Jim Sharman, along with co-author Richard O'Brien, had a huge hit with The Rocky Horror Picture Show.
 In 1981, they decided to try again with Shock Treatment.
 It had the same writers, same director, and some of the same cast, but it failed miserably.
-It was like trying to catch lightning in … Continue reading No Cheating, Darling!
+It was like trying to catch lightning in … Continue reading Don’t Cheat, Darling!

 Communist musicals are in a class by themselves.
 So much so that in 1997, filmmaker Dana Ranga made them the subject of her fascinating documentary East Side Story—required viewing for anyone interested in the films of the GDR or other Eastern Bloc countries.
 In a world as grim and gray as East Germany could be, … Continue reading Midnight Revue